welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 0. Empty Folder (from Code to Diagram)
 1. Feedback App Code (from Code to Diagram)
 2. Feedback App Diagram (from Diagram to Code)
-3. S3 notification (from Diagram to Code)
+3. S3 notification Diagram (from Diagram to Code)
-4. Data pipeline (from Diagram to Code)
+4. Data pipeline Diagram (from Diagram to Code)
-5. Deployment pipeline (from Diagram to Code)
+5. Deployment pipeline Diagram (from Diagram to Code)

 Where do you want to start from (0-5)?: 1
 ```